lragnarsson/WebGL-BatchDraw/README.md

 | Canvas 2D, Firefox | 46 ms        | 416 ms        | 4113 ms         |  42,000 ms       |
 | BatchDraw, Chrome  | 2.4 ms       | 21 ms         | 145 ms          |  crashed         |
 | Canvas 2D, Chrome  | 53 ms        | 417 ms        | 4051 ms         |  crashed         |

-Chrome didn't like creating 10,000,000 javascript objects and had slower performance overall for the batch approach, most of the extra BatchDraw time on chrome was copying the js line data.
-The test was done on a Windows 10 PC with an i5 3570K @ 3.4 Ghz and a GTX 670.